Alex Colville: Early life and war artist

-Born in 1920 in Toronto, Ontario, Colville moved with his family at age seven to St. Catharines, and then to Amherst, Nova Scotia, in 1929.
-He attended Mount Allison University from 1938 to 1942, where he studied under Canadian Post-Impressionists like Stanley Royle and Sarah Hart, graduating with a Bachelor of Fine Arts.
+David Alexander Colville was born on August 24, 1920 in Toronto, Ontario, the second son of Scottish immigrant David Harrower Colville and his wife Florence Gault.
+He moved with his family at age seven to St. Catharines, and then to Amherst, Nova Scotia, in 1929.
+He attended Mount Allison University from 1938 to 1942, where he studied with Canadian Post-Impressionists like Stanley Royle and Sarah Hart, graduating with a Bachelor of Fine Arts.

-Colville married Rhoda Wright, who he had been friends with since his first year at "Mount A," in 1942 and enlisted in the Canadian Army shortly afterwards.
+Colville married Rhoda Wright, who he had been friends with since his first year at "Mount A", in 1942 and enlisted in the Canadian Army shortly afterwards.
 He enlisted in the infantry, eventually earning the rank of lieutenant.
 He painted in Yorkshire and took part in the Royal Canadian Navy's landings in southern France.
 He was then attached to the 3rd Canadian Division.
-After being in the army for two years, and because he was a fine-arts student, he was made a war artist in May 1944.
-His unit relieved the 82nd Airborne Division at Nijmegen, Netherlands in mid-September 1944 during Operation Market Garden and remained there until the following February.
+After being in the army for two years, and because he was a fine-arts student, he was made an Official Second World War artist in May 1944.
+His unit relieved the 82nd Airborne Division at Nijmegen, Netherlands, in mid-September 1944 during Operation Market Garden and remained there until the following February.
 He continued on to tours in the Netherlands and Germany, where he was also tasked with depicting the horrors of the Bergen-Belsen concentration camp.
 Colville's painting Bodies in a Grave (1946), a scene of emaciated corpses in a Bergen-Belsen burial pit, is based on images he captured with his army-issue camera at the concentration camp.